SAP-samples/abap-cheat-sheets/13_Program_Flow_Logic.md

   "Multiple classes in a list and CATCH blocks can be specified "Note: If there are multiple CATCH blocks for exceptions that are in an inheritance "relationship, you must pay attention that the more special exceptions are specified "before the more general ones.
-Otherwise, a handler for a more general exception "is called before the more special one.
   TRY.
       ...
 "TRY block
     CATCH cx_abc cx_bla cx_blabla.